 5. Indication of an Underlying Issue

-A dog licking you time-to-time unusual, but licking to the point of excess (and involving licking other objects, surfaces, or self besides you) may be problematic.
+A dog licking you occasionally isn’t unusual, but licking to the point of excess (and involving licking other objects or surfaces) may be problematic.
 Dogs are capable of developing an obsessive-compulsive disorder that stems from prolonged stress and anxiety.

 So, if your dog licks your hands obsessively, it would help if you contextualize it with any behavioral problems it might display.
 For instance, if the pup is new and brought in from a rescue center or experienced mistreatment in the past, it could be due to separation anxiety and licks you to self-soothe.